REACH Enrollment

 Specialty Pharmacy

-Your Reata medicine will be delivered to you by a specialty pharmacy
+Your prescribed medicine will be delivered to you by a specialty pharmacy

 biologics

-The REACH exclusive specialty pharmacy, Biologics, will contact you to confirm the delivery address and collect any copayments or coinsurance that may be required for each monthly supply of your Reata medicine.
-Reata medicines are not available at retail pharmacies.
+The REACH exclusive specialty pharmacy, Biologics, will contact you to confirm the delivery address and collect any copayments or coinsurance that may be required for each monthly supply of your medicine, which will not be available at retail pharmacies.

 The specialty pharmacy may also contact you to discuss your: